sudheermuthyala/terraform-/09-terraform-modules/115-Build_a_Static_Website_Manually_Using_AWS_Management_console/README.md

-## Hoating A static website With AWS
+## Hoating A static website With AWS S